•

 • To format your manuscript with EndNote Click Here

-• To format your manuscript with Zotero Click Here and search for International Journal of Exercise Science to locate the style and add it to your account.
+• To format your manuscript with Zotero Click Here or search for AMA to locate the style and add it to your account.

 • 9.
 Tables and Figures